Also known as: Gastric bypass surgery - your diet, Obesity - diet after bypass or Weight loss - diet after bypass

 - When you start eating solid foods again, you will feel full very quickly at first.
 Just a few bites of solid food will fill you up.
 This is because your new stomach pouch holds only a tablespoonful of food at first, about the size of a walnut.

 - Your pouch will get slightly larger over time.
-You do not want to stretch it out, so do not eat more than your doctor or dietitian recommends.
-When your pouch is larger, it will not hold more than about 1 cup of chewed food.
-A normal stomach can hold up to 4 cups of chewed food.
+You DO NOT want to stretch it out, so DO NOT eat more than your provider recommends.
+When your pouch is larger, it will not hold more than about 1 cup (250 milliliter) of chewed food.
+A normal stomach can hold up to 4 cups (1 liter, L) of chewed food.

-- Take at least 20 - 30 minutes to eat a meal.
+- Take at least 20 to 30 minutes to eat a meal.
 If you vomit or have pain under your breastbone during or after eating, you may be eating too fast.

 - STOP EATING AS SOON AS YOU ARE FULL.

-- Your doctor may tell you not to use a straw, since it may bring air in your stomach.
-Talk to your doctor.
+- Ask your provider before using a straw, since it may bring air in your stomach.

 - Multivitamin with iron